Bengals coach Zac Taylor confirms Joe Burrow will have surgery on left toe. QB could miss 3 months

-CINCINNATI (AP) — Bengals coach Zac Taylor confirmed Monday that quarterback Joe Burrow will have surgery on his injured left toe.
+CINCINNATI (AP) — Bengals quarterback Joe Burrow will have surgery on his injured left toe, coach Zac Taylor confirmed Monday.

 “We are working through the details and timelines.
 We will go through the week and get all the information we can,” Taylor said during an afternoon news conference.